 The appeal must be submitted in writing, within ten (10) business days of the notice of determination (decision) or dismissal being sent by the College, and must specifically articulate which one or more of the three grounds for appeal are being asserted, explain in detail why the appealing party believes the appeal should be granted, and articulate what specific relief the appealing party seeks.
 Promptly upon receipt of an appeal, the appeal officer will conduct an initial evaluation to confirm that the appeal is timely filed and that it invokes at least one of the permitted grounds for appeal.
 If the appeal officer determines that the appeal is not timely, or that it fails to invoke a permitted grounds for appeal, the appeal officer will dismiss the appeal and provide written notice of the same to the parties.
-If the appeal officer confirms that the appeal is timely and invokes at least one permitted grounds for appeal, their behalf, will provide written notice to the other party that an appeal has been filed and that the other party may submit a written opposition to the appeal within ten (10) business days.
-The appeal officer shall also promptly obtain from the Title IX Coordinator any records from the investigation and adjudication necessary to resolve the grounds raised in the appeal officer will promptly decide the appeal and transmit a written decision to the parties that explain the appeal officer will promptly decide the appeal and transmit a written decision to the parties that explains the outcome of the appeal officer will promptly decide the appeal and transmit a written decision to the parties that explains the outcome of the appeal officer will promptly decide the appeal and transmit a written decision to the parties that explains the outcome of the appeal and the rationale.
+If the appeal officer confirms that the appeal is timely and invokes at least one permitted grounds for appeal, the appeal officer, or a College Official acting on their behalf, will provide written notice to the other party that an appeal has been filed and that the other party may submit a written opposition to the appeal within ten (10) business days.
+The appeal officer shall also promptly obtain from the Title IX Coordinator any records from the investigation and adjudication necessary to resolve the grounds raised in the appeal.
+Upon receipt of any opposition, or after the time period for submission of an opposition has passed without one being filed, the appeal officer will promptly decide the appeal and transmit a written decision to the parties that explains the outcome of the appeal and the rationale.